 To be honest, I used to let the holidays overwhelm me.
 There was all this pressure to make them special.
 Now, I’ve learned to just go with the flow.
 If we see a craft that looks fun, we make it.
 If we see sprinkles that are cute and exciting, we get them and figure out what to do with them next.
 For me, cooking should be about nutrition but it should also be a source of fun and enjoyment.

 So, all this to say that this Valentine’s day, one of our special treats (See links to other treats below!) was putting a new spin on Pillsbury cinnamon rolls.
 We made these warm puffy cinnamon rolls festive and delicious by shaping them into hearts before baking them and then adding cream cheese and pink food coloring to the icing.
 The cream cheese gives you more icing to work with (there’s never enough included!) while also making them taste so much better!
-Give it a try for an easy Valentine’s Day breakfast.
+Give it a try for an easy Valentine’s Day breakfast or have your kids make this for you for Mother’s Day.
 Top with fresh strawberries if you have them for a punch of color, nutrition and freshness.

 Here are a few other of our favorite Valentine’s Day recipes:

 - Stained Glass Jolly Rancher Cookies